Seeking Financial Stability? First, Think Differently.

 The state of the global financial system is, to end the conversation as quickly as possible, almost beyond debate.
 As baby boomers and their children…

 The state of the global financial system is, to end the conversation as quickly as possible, almost beyond debate.
-As baby boomers and their children refinance their mortgages, push back retirement, and dip heavily into savings, those of us in our early twenties tip-toe slowly out of college into a bleak professional environment, colored brightly only by a rare boom in creativity and exploration.
+As baby boomers and their children refinance their mortgages with the help from experts like Erin mortgage broker, push back retirement, and dip heavily into savings, those of us in our early twenties tip-toe slowly out of college into a bleak professional environment, colored brightly only by a rare boom in creativity and exploration.
 Hope is not lost, really, but redefined, shaped more like cautionary optimism with a dash of patience.

 Regardless, daily life carries on.
 The employed purchase train tickets or hop in cars and head to the office, picking up a coffee along the way.
 Slowly but surely, hands exchange money, and one wallet gets lighter while another thickens.
 Moment by moment, these transactions compound and affect us immediately and eventually; they pick away at savings meant for vacation or weddings or new homes.
 Understandably, the inability to grasp the relationship between immediate, minor purchases and eventual, major purchases is a whole different kind of stress, one banks - who make billions off pennies lost here and there, ATM withdrawals, service charges, and hidden fees - could care less about.